rozek/node-red-obniz-neopixel-matrix-test/README.md

 In order to run these examples you will need

-* a running Node-RED instance,
+* a working Node-RED instance,
 * [node-red-contrib-obniz](https://flows.nodered.org/node/node-red-contrib-obniz) - which installs some nodes to communicate with obniz boards,
+* an obniz board,
-* an obniz board and
+* Internet access (because of the obniz board) and
 * any kind of WS2812 RGB LED or string

 ## Instructions ##

+Once you have all the components together, you will have to

+* start up (and configure) the obniz board
+* connect the WS2812 LED string
+* import these flows
+* configure the obniz nodes (i.e., enter the credentials of your board) and
+* start the flows as desired

 ![](flows.png)